wpxqw/mwqc/docs/README.md

 Yes.
 If you don't want to allow it, enable "Revoke Cart" for that product.

 - **Will the price of a hidden-priced product hidden or visible during checkout?**
 It will be visible.
-We don't disturb shopping and checkout form in any way.
+We don't disturb shopping cart and checkout form in any way.

 - **Is output of *[mwqc_cart_4_email]* shortcode plain text or HTML?**
 It is HTML.
 If inquiry form is made in Contact Form 7, you will need to mark the " Use HTML content type" checkbox on the mail tab on the form edit screen in backend.
 Gravity Forms by default sends HTML email.